wecodemore/wpstarter/docs/04-WP-Starter-Configuration.md

 # WP Starter Configuration

-**WP Starter can work without any setup at all**, however one of its greatest features is its flexibility that allows for fine grained customization of every aspect according to ones own requirements.
+**WP Starter can work without any setup at all**, however one of its greatest features is its flexibility that allows for fine grained customization of every aspect according to the project requirements.

 ## Configuration in `composer.json`

-Just like any other Composer plugin, WP Starter configuration goes into `extra` section of `composer.json`.
+Like other Composer plugins, WP Starter configuration goes into `extra` section of `composer.json`.

 More specifically, it goes into a sub-object `wpstarter` in the  `extra` section.